 Is This Improvement Enough?

 The ability to earn 5X points on airfare purchases is certainly a move in the right direction for Amex, but is it enough to make the Amex Platinum card more valuable than the Prestige Card or the Sapphire Reserve?
-The Prestige Card earns 3X points on hotels as well and 2X points on dining and entertainment purchases.
-The Sapphire Reserve earns 3X points on all travel and dining purchases.
+The Sapphire Reserve earns 3X points on the majority of travel and dining purchases.

-Another consideration is that when purchasing airfare, both the Prestige Card and Sapphire Reserve still, as a whole, offer better travel insurance and protections than the complimentary coverage with the Amex Platinum.
+Another consideration is that when purchasing airfare, the Sapphire Reserve still offers better travel insurance and protections than the complimentary coverage with the Amex Platinum.
 If you value those types of benefits more than bonus points earned, the increased earning potential is not likely to change which card you use.

 The Amex Platinum will no longer be a card you simply get or keep for its benefits.
 With the ability to earn 5X points on airfare purchases, there is at least one category of purchases for which this card will become the go-to card for many.